 4. Akshardham Temple

 One of the finest temples dedicated to Lord Swaminarayan.
 Akshardham Temple has located 25 km from Ahmedabad and is quite famous for its contemporary architecture and style.
 Built-in 1992 this temple is visited by 2 million people approximately every year.
 The major attraction of this temple is the gold idol of Swami Narayan which is 10 stories tall.
 Spread in 23 acres the temple of Akshardham is featuring as the center of devotion, arts, and education.

 This is another attraction which was built in 15th century by a Muslim ruler Sultan Qutub-ud-din.
 The lake used to serve as the bathing ground for the king.
 The architecture of the lake is quite different.
 It is built in a 34 sided polygonal shape with the steps that lead into the water.
 People on their cultural and heritage walk in India can visit this lake which is now featuring as an ideal picnic spot and has been developed into an entertainment zone.
 This kid’s friendly zone is compact with a zoo, toy train, water rides, food stalls, and many other entertainment facilities.

 6. Jumma Masjid and Jama Masjid

-Built in 1423, the beautiful structure of Jama Masjid is one of the finest architectural specimens which were built by Sultan Ahmed Shah in year 1423 AD.
+Built in 1423, the beautiful structure of Jama Masjid is one of the finest architectural specimens which were built by Sultan Ahmed Shah in the year 1423 AD.
 This mosque was constructed for the Muslim devotees to congregate for Friday prayer which is also called “Jumme Ki Namaaz”.
-According to the sources, the yellow sandstones used for construction of mosque were from the destroyed pieces of Hindu and Jain Temples.
-According to other story, the mosque was used only by the Sultans and their family.
+According to the sources, the yellow sandstone used for the construction of the mosque was from the destroyed pieces of Hindu and Jain Temples.
+According to another story, the mosque was used only by the Sultans and their family.